marcglasberg/async_redux/README.md

    **Note:**

     * `state` getter: The state the store was holding when the factory and the view-model were created.
-This state is final inside of the factory.
+This state is final inside the factory.

     * `currentState()` method: The current (most recent) store state.
 This will return the current state the store holds at the time the method is called.